 In BEx Analyzer you could jump into another query from a query / workbook.
 The GoTo-Function make sense if you have one query for overview and one for detail.

-When you have macros in your Analysis Office Workbook and you remove the Crosstab of a DataSource, Analysis Office maybe crashes.
+When you have macros in your Analysis for Office Workbook and you remove the Crosstab of a DataSource, Analysis for Office maybe crashes.
 Therefore, if you need the DataSource no longer, you should remove it completely and not only the Crosstab.

 As in BEx Analyzer, there is important information that you would like to represent in a Workbook.
 If you have worked with BEx Analyzer, this screenshot should be familiar.